Joe Murray Rivers

-Joseph Murray Rivers (February 3, 1939 – April 5, 2017) was an American businessman and transit advocate.
+Joseph Murray Rivers (February 3, 1939 – April 5, 2017) was an American businessman and public-transit advocate.
 He served on the Chatham County Commission beginning in 1985, and served as its commissioner between 1985 and 2004.

 The Intermodal Transit Center in Savannah, Georgia, is now named for him.

 Life and career

 Rivers was born in Savannah, Georgia, in 1939, to Joe Murray Rivers Sr. and Sarah Frazier.
 Growing up in Savannah's Old Fort neighborhood, near Emmet Park, he attended Savannah's Beach High School, and graduated from the U.S. Air Force Institute (University of Maryland), City College of New York and Savannah State University.

 He served in the U.S. Marine Corps and the Merchant Marines.

 In business, he co-owned, with his friend James Holmes, the Olympic Sports shop in downtown Savannah, originally located on Drayton Street but later moved to Broughton Street.

-Rivers is noted for transforming Savannah's transit system from one of the worst in Georgia to one of America's best, a transformation which resulted in his winning an American Public Transportation Association (APTA) Award in 1989.
+Rivers is noted for transforming Savannah's transit system from one of the worst in Georgia to one of America's best, a feat which resulted in his winning an American Public Transportation Association (APTA) Award in 1989.
 He served as chairman of the Countywide Transit Taskforce between 1985 and 1991, served on the Metropolitan Planning Organization, and served as Region III president from 1991 to 1992.
 He received a Special Achievement Award from the Coastal Area District Development Authority (CADDA), and served on CADDA's board of directors.

 He served on the board of directors for Chatham Area Transit, whose Intermodal Transit Center is now named for Rivers.
 It opened in 2013.